Skip to content

 Description

-The Skeleton component is a visual building block helper.
-It will provide loading placeholders that display a non-interactive preview of the app’s actual UI to visually communicate that content is being processed.
+The Skeleton component is a visual building block that helps provide loading placeholders.
+It displays a non-interactive preview of the actual UI of the component, visually communicating that content is being processed.

 Take in consideration

-It has to be used carefully and not as a quick loading indicator replacement.
-The reason lays in that, that the browser will use additional resources to render the additional state.
-And if it is misused, like showing not a nearly identical UI or it is shown for just a fraction of a second, then it will rather distract the user experience, than enhance it.
+It should be used carefully and not as a quick loading indicator replacement.
+The browser will use additional resources to render the additional state.
+If it is misused, such as showing a significantly different UI or being shown for just a fraction of a second, it can distract from the user experience rather than enhancing it.

-Also, the fact, that in some setups, the user is first downloading almost the whole web application before we actually are able to show some skeletons during the API calls.
+Also, in some setups, the user may need to download almost the entire web application before skeletons can be shown during API calls.

 Gatsby